We are a very active Chapter with opportunities for every interest.

 The Great Monofilament Tube Adventure Project – The Great Monofilament Tube Adventure is a project team focusing on the disposal of used fishing line correctly in the Galveston County area.
 The project has three teams working on this effort and include; monitoring of the bins, sustaining and maintaining of the bins and education outreach efforts.
 Along with these teams, there is an overall project manager, Rick Becker, and a communications group.
 The total team meets monthly and individual teams meet as needed.
 If you are interested in joining this team, contact Rick Becker.

 Camp Wild – Occurs the first week of June every year.
 This program introduces Galveston area school children to the wonders of Galveston Island State Park.
 It is a collaborative effort between The Friends of Galveston Island State Park, Texas Parks and Wildlife and the Galveston Bay Area Master Naturalists.
 Children experience everything from fish printing to kayaking, bird watching to skins and skulls and a whole lot more.
-If you are interesting in getting involved with this event, contact Bruce Niebuhr.
+If you are interesting in getting involved with this event, contact Susette Mahaffey.

 Sylvan Beach Hawk Watch – Each spring several volunteers gather at Sylvan Beach in La Porte to watch and count the migrating hawks.
 This activity run March 1 – April 30, 9am – noon, 7 days a week.
 If you want to learn more about this activity, contact Lynn Wright.

 The NICK TEAM – Nesting Island Clean-Up by Kayak & More – The NICK team is a team that uses kayaks and boats that partners with Audubon Texas and Gulf Coast Bird Observatory in clean up nesting islands, monitoring and banding American Oystercatchers, transect work and restoration efforts.
 If you want to learn more, contact Maureen Nolan-Wilde.